 - Rancho.
 A far cry from the city styles found in condos and lofts, a rancho is a good choice for people seeking solitude or a simpler lifestyle.
 Great for large families, or people looking to raise livestock.
 Also a great choice for those who love to garden, keep a yard and who enjoy a lot of space to enjoy.
 Rancho’s are great for people who enjoy spending time outdoors, especially those who enjoy their morning coffee on the front porch.

 Overall, there’s a number of options to choose from when searching for a home.
-All of them are different, but each of them has pros and cons that you might miss if you’re strictly searching for a house.
+All of them are different, but each of them has pros and cons that you might miss if you’re strictly searching for a home.

 If you are of the personality that loves luxury perhaps a condo or loft is best for you, if you prefer economical and somewhat smaller than an apartment may be the perfect fit.
 A professional couple looking for a little bit of space, with a cozy feel – townhomes all the way.
-A large family who needs the space or loves to enjoy the great outdoors a home or rancho completes the mold.
+A large family with children who needs the space or loves to enjoy the great outdoors a home or rancho completes the mold.